Home » Repayment » Loan Servicers » Help! My Federal Loan Servicer Won’t Do Its Job

 Getting Creative: Sometimes, a creative solution is the best solution.
 Try to come up with an idea unique to your circumstances.

 For example, in Kyle’s situation, I suggested he arrange a 3-way call between MOHELA and FedLoan Servicing.
-If the servicers don’t accept responsibility, make them figure it out over the phone.
+If neither takes responsibility, having both on the line might force them to resolve the issue together.

 File a Complaint with the Consumer Financial Protection Bureau